 For GAPs: Use honey instead of molasses, and a combination of almond & coconut flour.

 For AIP: Omit the flax.
-You may want to consider adding 1/2 a banana to help bind the dough together, or use an egg if you can.
-Also use safe vanilla.
+You may want to consider adding 1/2 a banana to help bind the dough together.
+Use safe vanilla, and don’t add the optional pepper.

-2 TBSP Flax + 4 TBSP Raw Water (egg substitute)
+2 TBSP Flax + 4 TBSP Water (egg substitute)

 1 1/8 cup Cassava Flour